Xeanos7913/3D-Single-Header-Collision-Detection-and-contactpoint-generation/README.md

 # Collision-Detection-and-contactpoint-generation

-A simple c++ header-only single file that uses the Separating Axis Theorem (SAT) to detect collisions between two Oriented Bounding Boxes (OBB) and generate contact points for vertex-face collisions and edge-edge collisions.
+A simple C++ header-only single file that uses the Separating Axis Theorem (SAT) to detect collisions between two Oriented Bounding Boxes (OBB) and generate contact points for vertex-face collisions and edge-edge collisions.

-Features :
+## Features
--> 3D.
--> Single header, easily expandable
--> uses GLM for mathematics
+- **3D**: Handles 3D collision detection.
+- **Single header**: Easily expandable; just include the header.
+- **Uses GLM**: Utilizes the GLM library for mathematics.

+## Usage
+1. Include the header in your project.
+2. Create your OBBs (oriented bounding boxes).
+3. Use the provided functions to detect collisions and generate contact points.